openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/style_transfer_sample/README.md

 ## How It Works

-At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image to Inference Engine plugin, performs synchronous inference and processes output data.
+At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image(s) to the Inference Engine plugin, performs synchronous inference, and processes output data.
-As a result, the program creates an output image, logging each step in a standard output stream.
+As a result, the program creates an output image(s), logging each step in a standard output stream.

 You can see the explicit description of each sample step at [Integration Steps](../../../../../docs/IE_DG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.

 ## Running

-Run the application with the -h option to see the usage message:
+Run the application with the <code>-h</code> option to see the usage message:

 ```
-python3 style_transfer_sample.py -h
+python style_transfer_sample.py -h
 ```

 Usage message: